Semitendinosus muscle: Innervation

 A lower motor neuron exits to the sacral plexus exiting through the spinal levels L5-S2.
 From the sacral plexus, the lower motor neuron travels down the sciatic nerve.
 The sciatic nerve branches into the deep fibular nerve and the tibial nerve.
 The tibial nerve innervates the semitendinosus as well as the other hamstring muscles, the semimembranosus and biceps femoris.

 Function

 The semitendinosus muscle is one of three hamstring muscles that are located at the back of the thigh.
 The other two are the semimembranosus muscle and the biceps femoris.
 The semitendinosus muscle lies between the other two.
 These three muscles work collectively to flex the knee and extend the hip.

 The muscle also helps to medially rotate the tibia on the femur when the knee is flexed and medially rotate the femur when the hip is extended.
 It counteracts forward bending at the hips as well.

 Clinical significance

 Along with patellar ligament and quadriceps femoris, semitendinosus/gracilis (STG) tendon autografts has been used commonly and successfully for anterior cruciate ligament reconstruction.
 Sufficient graft size could typically be obtained using either a semitendinosus/gracilis tendon double-bundle technique, or a quadruple-bundle technique using a single tendon.

+There is some controversy as to how well a hamstring tendon regenerates after the harvesting.
+Most studies suggest that the tendon can be regenerated at least partially, though it will still be weaker than the original tendon.